 Fire is the primordial element of transformation at the heart of all our activity.
 Be it metabolism, propulsion, heating, or any and every industry… we humans have come to harness fire is very powerful ways.
 Technological advancements in the energy sector have brought coal, nuclear, hydro and fossil fuel sources into daily use with remarkable results.
-But at the same time, evidence all around suggests that our rampant use of fire is out of balance.
-For the sake of future generations we had best throttle down to more benign carbon-neutral fuel sources.
+But at the same time, evidence all around suggests that our penchant for high-tech gadgetry is at times out of balance.
+When it comes to heating our homes (to heat our bodies…) there are simple, durable, efficient alternatives.

-Given that roughly 50% of our energy consumption in Canada goes towards heating our homes (to heat our bodies), the manner in which we do so is well worth re-evaluation.
-Here in the Pacific North We(s)t we are surrounded by an abundant supply of readily renewable carbon-neutral bio-mass, but we overlook this fuel supply because we have been conditioned to believe that wood-fire = pollution.
+Given that roughly 50% of our energy consumption in Canada goes towards home heating, the manner in which we do so is well worth evaluation.
+Here in the Pacific North We(s)t we are surrounded by an abundant supply of readily renewable carbon-neutral bio-mass, but we overlook this fuel supply because we have been conditioned to believe that wood-fire = ‘pollution’.
 Such may often be the case with slow-burn metal box stoves – but not with masonry heaters.

 Masonry heater with kettle deck and heated bench